Online Square-into-Square Packing: Packing into a Fixed Container

 In the Recursive Shelf Algorithm we pack all small squares according to the \emph{packSmall} subroutine, independent of the large and medium square packings.
-The method is based on the general shelf-packing scheme described above. \old{ We partition the unit square into shelves for different height classes, such that for certain subsections we maintain a total packing density of $1/2$. } \paragraph{Notation and Distribution of the Shelves.} The general partition of the unit square we use is depicted in Fig.~\ref{fig:smallPartition1}.
+The method is based on the Next Fit Shelf (NFS) packing scheme described above.
+We first give a brief overview of the general distribution of the shelves and the order in which we allocate the shelves for the respective height classes.

+\paragraph{Notation and Distribution of the Shelves.} The general partition of the unit square we use is depicted in Fig.~\ref{fig:smallPartition1}.
 The regions $M_1, \dots, M_4$ (in that order) act as shelves for height class $H_2$.
 We call the union $M$ of the $M_i$ the \emph{main packing area}; this is the part of \unitsq that will definitely be packed with squares by our packSmall subroutine.
 The other regions may stay empty, depending on the sequence of incoming small squares.
 The regions $B_1, \dots, B_4$ provide shelves for $H_3$.
 We call the union $B$ of the $B_j$ the \emph{buffer region}.
 In the region $A$ we reserve $H_k$-shelf space for every $k \geq 4$.
 We call $A$ the \emph{initial buffer region}.
-The ends $E_1$, $E_2$ and $E_3$ of the main packing regions $M_1$, $M_2$ and $M_3$ serve as both: parts of the main packing region and additional buffer areas.
-We call the union $E$ of these $E_i$ the \emph{end buffer region}.
+The ends $E_1$, $E_2$ and $E_3$ of the main packing regions $M_1$, $M_2$ and $M_3$ serve as both parts of the main packing region and additional buffer areas.
+We use $\Ebuffershelf_i$ to refer to the vertical section of $M_i$ that does not intersect with \usedSection{M_i}.